MODFLOW-USGS/modflow6/DEVELOPER.md

 ### Python

+Install Python, for example via [miniconda](https://docs.conda.io/en/latest/miniconda.html) or [Anaconda](https://www.anaconda.com/products/individual).
+Please make sure that your Python version is 3.7 or higher.
-Install Python, for example via miniconda: https://docs.conda.io/en/latest/miniconda.html Then install all packages necessary to run the tests either by executing [install-python-std.sh](.github/common/install-python-std.sh) via bash directly or by installing the listed packages manually.
+Then install all packages necessary to run the tests either by executing [install-python-std.sh](.github/common/install-python-std.sh) via bash directly or by installing the listed packages manually.

 ### ifort (optional)